Speak of the Devil (Ozzy Osbourne album)

-Speak of the Devil is a live album by English heavy metal vocalist Ozzy Osbourne, released in November 1982.
+Speak of the Devil is a live album by English heavy metal singer Ozzy Osbourne, released on 22 November 1982 by Jet Records in the United States.
 It is a double album consisting entirely of live renditions of songs originally recorded by Osbourne's previous band Black Sabbath.
 The album was entitled Talk of the Devil in the UK, that being the more commonly expressed idiom there.

 In the UK, it was the second of four Osbourne albums to attain Silver certification (60,000 units sold) by the British Phonographic Industry, achieving this in January 1983.